783 million people face chronic hunger. Yet the world wastes 19% of its food, UN says

 The report said food redistribution — including donating surplus food to food banks and charities — is significant in tackling food waste among retailers.

 One group doing that is Food Banking Kenya, a nonprofit that gets surplus food from farms, markets, supermarkets and packing houses and redistributes it to schoolchildren and vulnerable populations.
-Food waste is an increasing concern in Kenya, where an estimated 4.45 million tons of food is wasted every year.
+Food waste is an increasing concern in Kenya, where an estimated 4.45 million metric tons (about 4.9 million tons) of food is wasted every year.

-“We positively impact the society by providing nutritious food and also positively impact the environment by reducing the emission of harmful gases,” said John Mukuhi, the group’s co-founder and executive director.
+“We positively impact the society by providing nutritious food and also positively impact the environment by reducing the emission of harmful gases,” said John Gathungu, the group’s co-founder and executive director.

 The report’s authors said they found that the differences in per capita household food waste between high-income and lower-income countries were surprisingly small.

-Note: This story has corrected the last name of the co-founder and executive director of Food Banking Kenya to John Gathungu, not John Mukuhi.